b4youleap/confroom/README.md

 # About this project

-This is a potential Hackathon project.
+This is a potential Hackathon starter project.